slowpy/Linux-programming/user_daemon/README.md

-# Linux userspace daemon sample
+# Linux user space daemon sample
 This is a simple linux daemon for demo.

 # How To Test